Evidence Aggregation for Treatment Choice: Additional extensions and discussion

-In what follows, we compare $\delta^*_{IS}$ with the limiting version of $\hat{\delta}_{\bm{w}_{\text{minimax}}}$, and show that $\hat{\delta}_{\bm{w}_{\text{minimax}}}$ does \textit{not} necessarily converge to $\delta^*_{IS}$ as $\sigma_k \rightarrow 0$.
+\if0 In what follows, we compare $\delta^*_{IS}$ with the limiting version of $\hat{\delta}_{\bm{w}_{\text{minimax}}}$, and show that $\hat{\delta}_{\bm{w}_{\text{minimax}}}$ does \textit{not} necessarily converge to $\delta^*_{IS}$ as $\sigma_k \rightarrow 0$.
 We then consider an alternative class of treatment choice rules that converge to $\delta^*_{IS}$ as $\sigma_k \rightarrow 0$.
 These alternative treatment rules solve the minimax regret with a data-driven parameter space built upon confidence regions for $\bm{\tau}$.
 These rules, therefore, do not belong to the linear aggregation rules of Definition \ref{def:linear_rule}.
-Moreover, their computation are not as simple as the linear minimax regret rule $\delta_{\bm{w}_{\text{minimax}}}$ obtained in the previous section, and we do not know if they coincide with any exact minimax regret (nonlinear) rule obtained for a data-independent parameter space.
-Nevertheless, we can show that such modified treatment rules converge to $\delta^*_{IS}$ as $\sigma_k \rightarrow 0$, which could be of theoretical interest.
+Moreover, their computation are not as simple as the linear minimax regret rule $\delta_{\bm{w}_{\text{minimax}}}$ obtained in Section \ref{sec:main}, and we do not know if they coincide with any exact minimax regret (nonlinear) rule obtained for a data-independent parameter space.\footnote{Under a Lipschitz parameter space, \cite{montiel2023decision} and \cite{yata2021optimal} show that the exact minimax regret rule is unique and takes the form of a linear aggregation rule when the Lipschitz constant is sufficiently small.
+Hence, in this case, the alternative treatment rules do not coincide with the exact minimax regret rule.
+In contrast, when the Lipschitz constant is large, there are infinitely many minimax regret rules, and a nonlinear rule can be the exact minimax regret rule.} Nevertheless, we can show that such modified treatment rules converge to $\delta^*_{IS}$ as $\sigma_k \rightarrow 0$, which could be of theoretical interest. \fi

 First, we consider the minimax regret rule when $\sigma_k = 0$ for all $k = 1, \dots , K$.
 Then, $\tau_k = \hat{\tau}_k$ for all $k = 1, \dots , K$ and the identified set of $\tau_0$ is

 In this case, the parameter space $\mathcal{T}$ projected for $\tau_0$ yields the identified set $IS_0$.
 Because there is no randomness in this problem, for a treatment rule $\delta$, the welfare regret of $\delta$ becomes